-Most websites I’ve worked on use a hierarchy similar to the examples within the template I’ve provided, so if you decide to use it you can cut and paste to your heart’s content.
+Most websites I’ve worked on use a hierarchy similar to the examples within the template I’ve created, so if you decide to use it you can cut and paste to your heart’s content.
 Just be sure to detach the symbols if you need to rename or resize them.

 Download My Sketch Sitemap Template.

 Signup for email updates to download my Sketch sitemap template.